cp3402-students/cp3402-2021-site-cp3402-project-team02/site.md

 **Auto play** | YES
 **Arrows** | YES

-5. After the slideshow has been created and the settings have been configured, the shortcode for the slideshow must be added to the `header.php` theme file.
-On the MetaSlider dashboard, copy the PHP code from the 'How to Use' card.
-This should something like `<?php echo do_shortcode('[metaslider id=""]'); ?>`
+5. After the slideshow has been created and the settings have been configured, the id of the slideshow must be added to the `Customizer > Image Slider` settings.
+On the MetaSlider dashboard, copy the only the id value from the 'How to Use' card.
+Do not copy the entire PHP code.

-6. To add the PHP code to the theme `header.php` theme file go to the WordPress dashboard and select `Appearance > Theme Editor` from the left navigation sidebar.
+6. To add the slideshow id to the site go to the WordPress dashboard and select `Customizer > Image Slider` from the left navigation sidebar.

-7. Open the Theme Header PHP file (`header.php`) and replace `<!-- REPLACE THIS COMMENT WITH META-SLIDER SHORTCODE PHP CODE -->` with the PHP code you copied to your clipboard.

-8. Save the theme file and confirm that the plugin is working properly by visiting any page on the website.
+7. Enter the id of the slideshow into the `Slider ID` field.

 ## Footer Customisation
 The Jazzy theme allows for several links that are represented visually with an icon to be added to the footer.
 Follow the steps below to do this.